GoogleCloudPlatform/spanner-migration-tool/sources/sqlserver/README.md

 ## Example SQL Server Usage

-HarbourBridge can be run directly on a SQL server database (via go's database/sql package).
+HarbourBridge can be run directly on a SQL Server database (via go's database/sql package).

 The following examples assume a `harbourbridge` alias has been setup as described in the [Installing HarbourBridge](https://github.com/cloudspannerecosystem/harbourbridge#installing-harbourbridge) section of the main README.